Heap Destination

 | Set the user ID for a particular device ID or update user properties. |

-Getting started: direct mode
+Getting started: web destination

 Go to the Data Pipelines tab and click Connections.